MicrosoftDocs/customer-insights/topics/developers/quick-starts/what-is.md

 ## Preview signals
 1. Select **Explore** on the top right of the toolbar.
 You will see the sample data that was generated for the properties you provided.
-1. Toggle **Raw data** to view the data as a visual chart.
+1. Toggle **Raw data** to view the data as a chart.
 You can begin exploring the data at this point.

    ![Preview new signals](../images/quick-starts/preview-signal.png)

-## Create a dashboard
+## Publish your metric to dashboard
 1. Select **Publish to new dashboard** on the top right of the toolbar.
 Leave the default name, and select **Publish** to commit the update.

 ![Create a dashboard](../images/quick-starts/create-dashboard.png)